davedoesdev/heddle/README.md

 Of course, if the Heddle source lives somewhere else (e.g. you're [building an extension](#extending-heddle)) then replace `../heddle` with its location.

-Please note that Capstan currently only supports `x86_64`.

 ## RAID (Btrfs only)

 Heddle can configure a RAID array automatically when it boots.
 Just write the same `heddle.img` to each disk in your computer and boot from one of them.